Vyral/base-template/_posts/2020-04-15-key-safety-measures-for-showing-homes-safely.md

 {% include youtube.html %}

 <center><em>Conducting something as integral to the real estate process as a home showing can no longer be taken for granted.
-Here’s how to show safely during quarantine.</em></center>
+Here&rsquo;s how to show safely during quarantine.</em></center>

 <br>Real estate has been deemed an essential business, though we feel we aren’t special in comparison to our country’s frontliners (e.g. medical professionals, first responders, truck drivers, and grocery store workers).
 To keep our industry moving, however, **key safety procedures are needed anytime there’s an in-person interaction**, like the showing of a home.